 The terrain at the beginning of the trail is packed dirt, and it ends with loose sands heading to the beach.

-If you’re camping at Platte River, this would be a great trail to end the day with!
+If you’re camping at Platte River, this would be a great trail to end the day!
 Return to your campsite to drop off your vehicle, then hike down the trail to the beach and enjoy the sunset!
-A short return trip, less than 1 mile, and you will have returned to the campground where you will lay your head for the night.
+A short return trip, less than one mile, will bring you back to the campground, where you will lay your head for the night.

 Drive Time from Philip A. Hart Visitor Center: 17 minutes